 There are several benefits to using payroll software for your small business.
-You can direct deposit to the CRA and your employees, it calculates everything for you, and you have clean records for T4s, records of employment and COVID-19 relief documentation.
+You can direct deposit to the CRA and your employees, your calculations are done for you, and you have clean records for T4s.

 How to do recurring payroll remittances

 - Determine the net cash in your personal bank (household budget) or gross salary amount (what you're paid before taxes).

 - Calculate the amount of payroll remittances and net pay.
 Determine the CPP and income taxes for your tax bracket.

 - Automate payments through your bank.
 First, you can make a monthly payment to the CRA payroll account on the 10th of each month.
 You can automate your net pay to be weekly, semi-monthly or monthly.